lowRISC/sonata-system/doc/architecture/fpga.md

 ## Memory architecture

-We have a few different types of memory in the Sonata system: FPGA SRAM, HyerRAM and flash.
+We have a few different types of memory in the Sonata system: FPGA SRAM, HyperRAM and flash.
 With CHERI we need to think about capability tags and revocation tags.
 Any memory that needs to contain capabilities must have one capability tag per 32 bits.
 Any memory that needs to be revocable must have one revocation tag per 32 bits.